barbagroup/PetIBM/doc/markdowns/usepetibmapi.md

 A local version of Doxygen pages can be created by `doxygen` utility.
 Go into the **doc** folder of PetIBM, and run `doxygen` command.
 HTML pages will be created and put into a subfolder called **html**.
-Users then can open up the main page of the manual, **html/index.html**, using preferred browser
+Users then can open up the main page of the manual, **html/index.html**, using a preferred browser.

 ## API usage examples